queraltmartinsaladich/my_toolbox/README.md

 `text_loader.py`: A wrapper for Hugging Face tokenizers.
 It transforms raw strings into the token IDs and attention masks required for Transformer-based models.

-- CORE MODULES
+**- CORE MODULES**

-cluster_utils.py: High-level grouping logic.
+`cluster_utils.py`: High-level grouping logic.
 It identifies optimal cluster counts via Elbow/Silhouette analysis and interprets clusters by extracting significant keywords or centroids.

-data_utils.py: The EDA (Exploratory Data Analysis) engine.
+`data_utils.py`: The EDA (Exploratory Data Analysis) engine.
 It provides human-readable statistics, such as class balance reports, word count distributions, and feature correlations.

-debug_utils.py: The pipeline safety net.
+`debug_utils.py`: The pipeline safety net.
 It identifies and sanitizes data corruption (nulls, infinite values, empty strings) and checks for data leakage between train/test splits.

-deep_learning.py: The Neural Engine.
+`deep_learning.py`: The Neural Engine.
 It encapsulates the DeepPipeline class, managing the training loops, GPU/CUDA device placement, and the interface for Hugging Face AutoModels.

-loading_utils.py: The file I/O layer.
+`loading_utils.py`: The file I/O layer.
 It standardizes the ingestion of .csv, .json, and .txt files to ensure they are presented to the loaders in a consistent format.

-metric_utils.py: The Reporter.
+`metric_utils.py`: The Reporter.
 It calculates mathematical performance (F1, IoU, MAE) and aggregates them with feature importance data to generate combined JSON and text artifacts.

-model_utils.py: The Classical Engine.
+model_utils.py`: The Classical Engine.
 It houses the Classification, Regression, and Similarity classes.
 It is decoupled to allow seamless switching between TF-IDF vectorization and custom embeddings.

-other_utils.py: Quality of Life (QoL) utilities.
+`other_utils.py`: Quality of Life (QoL) utilities.
 Contains execution timers (@time_it), hardware/system auditors, and YAML/JSON configuration loaders.

-plot_utils.py: The Artist.
+`plot_utils.py`: The Artist.
 Centralizes all visual logic, from ROC curves and Confusion Matrices to t-SNE projections and segmentation side-by-side comparisons.

-text_utils.py: The Preprocessor.
+`text_utils.py`: The Preprocessor.
 Manages the "dirty work" of NLP, including Unicode normalization, HTML stripping, stop-word removal, and label encoding.

 ---